 Similarly, the 15 other Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
+The men's golf team was ranked 10th nationally in 1994 and advanced to the NCAA Regionals in '95.
+The Trojans have competed in an NCAA Regional in each of the past two seasons (2015 & 2016) and won the Sun Belt Conference Championship in 2016.
+The Troy women's golf team won back-to-back Sun Belt Conference titles in 2014 and 2015 and made NcAA Regional appearances each year.

-The Trojan golf team received a 10th-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in 1995.
-The Troy baseball team captured conference titles in 2005, 2006, and 2013 and advanced to the Division I Regional Tournament in 1995, 1996, 2006, 2007, 2011 and most recently capped off in 2013 by beating the University of Alabama not once, but twice.
-Troy's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in 1996, the first softball team from the state of Alabama ever to do so.
+The Troy baseball team captured conference titles in 2005, 2006, and 2013 and advanced to an NCAA Regional in '95, '96, '06, '07, '11, and most recently capped off in 2013 by beating Alabama not once, but twice, to advance to the Regional Championship against Florida State.
+Troy's softball team won the Atlantic Sun Conference Championship in 1996, went on to defeat the Ohio Valley Conference champions in the NCAA Play-In Game, and advanced to NCAA Regional play, the first softball team from the state of Alabama ever to do so.

-Further, the men's basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-02, 2002-03, 2003-04 and back on top in the Sun Belt Conference in 2009-10.
-March Madness invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
-The Trojans also competed in the National Invitational (CBI) Tournament in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.
-Also, last year, the Trojans once again returned to the NIT Tournament to face the University of Mississippi.
+Further, the men's basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 2000, 2002, 2003, 2004 and back on top in the Sun Belt Conference in 2010.
+"March Madness" invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
+The Trojans also competed in the National Invitation Tournament (NIT) in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.